- Email: Thomas.Dyer@lewisbrisbois.com

 Corporate and Commercial Law

 Thomas advises companies on a wide range of general corporate law matters, including contract negotiation, drafting of corporate documents, and compliance with a wide variety of laws and regulations.
+Thomas also advises companies in the technology space with respect to various data privacy compliance issues, transactional matters, and issues that accompany new and modified rules and regulations.
 Thomas also helps establish securities programs and other corporate policies for companies.

 State Bar Admissions